dynport/urknall/content/docs/quickstart.md

 	$ urknall init example

-Besides the a basic set of [commands](../binary/#project-scaffolding), the `main.go` file is creatted, that ahs code that configures and drives the urknall [library](../library) with a simple [template](../library/#templates).
+Besides the a basic set of [commands](../binary/#project-scaffolding), the `main.go` file is created, that has code that configures and drives the urknall [library](../library) with a simple [template](../library/#templates).
 The generated code can be compiled to a binary, used to do the actual provisioning.